club-cooking/club-bookings/README.md

 Data and code used in the *who play's fabric* project.

+## related work

+Data is sourced from the [ldn-venues](https://github.com/club-cooking/ldn-venues) project.

-## data
+## data-raw

-This folder contains processed data files, detailed below.
+This folder contains raw data files, detailed below.

 ### `bookings.csv`